-We collaborate with many organisations to effectively standing problems. manage flooding in Yorkshire, including the Environment The partnership is working with the Rockefeller Agency, Highways Authorities, Internal Drainage Foundation to trial a global standard for the assessment Boards and Local Authorities.
-We share equipment of water resilience of urban systems, from which we will and resources to ensure an effective response to extend the learning to communities across Yorkshire. emergencies, and we also hold training exercises together to practice how we are best responding.
-To As part of our work in Hull, we have introduced inform joined-up long term plans for Yorkshire we share innovative new charrettes as a way to engage customers our data, risk information and investment plans, and we and stakeholders on resilience at the local community work increasingly closely when investing in solutions.
+We collaborate with many organisations to effectively manage flooding in Yorkshire, including the Environment Agency, Highways Authorities, Internal Drainage Boards and Local Authorities.
+We share equipment and resources to ensure an effective response to emergencies, and we also hold training exercises together to practice how we are best responding.
+To inform joined-up long term plans for Yorkshire we share our data, risk information and investment plans, and we work increasingly closely when investing in solutions.